colebrumley/tlspxy/README.md

 ## Build
-To build both a binary and Docker image, clone the repo and run `make`:
+To build a binary, clone the repo and run `make`:

 ```bash
 git clone https://github.com/colebrumley/tlspxy.git
 make
 ```

+Run `make docker` to build a Docker image.

 Note that building on a non-linux OS will produce a broken Docker container since the Makefile does not implement cross-compilation.